Frequently Asked Questions

 GENERAL QUESTIONS

-First, our mission is to maintain the sanctity and respect of the indigenous culture/ceremonies we work with without exploitation or colonialism.
-Next, we work with the Amazon’s most experienced and capable Curanderos, who guide you through the self-awareness, transformation, and healing gifts of plant medicines.
-Lastly, we only have small group experiences facilitating the integration of plant medicines in a healing environment.
+Our mission is to maintain the sanctity and respect of the indigenous culture and ceremonies through small group experiences.
+We work with experienced and capable Curanderos, who guide you through the self-awareness, transformation, and healing gifts of plant medicines.

 What is the location of the retreat?